JayGreentreelive/lifechurch/talkitover/_posts/2016-01-08-twenty-years-and-counting-1.md

 <p class="lead">Start doing.
 Commit to a step, and live it out this week.</p>

 * Are you “all in”?
 You’re in a LifeGroup, but has everyone found their place to serve?
 Encourage each person to get engaged in serving in the church.
 Your campus staff will be glad to help.
 * Want more reminders of God's faithfulness, power, and goodness?
 Subscribe to _Ask Think Imagine_ in the YouVersion Bible App.
-It was written by various Life.Church staff in celebration of our 20-year anniversary!
+It was written by various Thursday Church staff in celebration of our 20-year anniversary!

 * * *

 _Want the Talk It Over guide emailed to you each week?
-Make it happen at [go2.lc/emailme](http://info.life.church/talkitover)_
+Make it happen at [go2.lc/emailme](http://info.Thursday Church/talkitover)_